liqd/adhocracy3/docs/source/Generic_Widgets.rst

     accomplish this.
 -   By convention, all services required by ``Listing`` are passed to ``createDirective``.
--   By convention, all adapters are passed to the constructor.
+-   By convention, all adapters and additional parameters are passed to the constructor.
--   By convention, nothing else is passed to ``createDirective`` or the constructor.
-Use static variables instead and overwrite them in subclasses.
 -   It would be possible to use a single function and pass both adapters and services to that.
 But that would not allow subclassing.
 -   It would be possible to have a single static method on the widget class